CASE STUDY 7: CYCLOTHYMIA / SUBSTANCE DEPENDENCY

 The case below was treated as a dual diagnosis condition, Cyclothymia, which is a mood regulation disorder, a lesser Bi polar with a concomitant history of substance experimentation and use since adolescence.
 Treated in a fifteen session addiction resolution program/process designed to create emotional regulation and integration.

-The results were very acceptable to the client, with no substance misuse, a loss of desire to use and a return to a sense of functioning that had not been realised for a great deal of time, if ever.
+The results were very acceptable to the client, with no substance misuse, a loss of desire to use and a very significant increase in quality of life across many areas of functioning.

 Rather than trying to just manage the emotional ups and downs, deep neurological integration and awareness allows trauma to be resolved.
 High emotional valence within the central nervous system due to trauma and the stress carried, can be seen to ebb away as it is integrated, engagement of the right hemisphere enables this.